A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Case studies: performance of the different fixed-point methods

 \subsection{Case study \#1: Solving the group word problem with Newton iterations}

-Newton iterations should outperform quasi-Newton and Picard iterations in settings where the Jacobian of the recursion, $f_{t+1}$, is not well approximated by its diagonal or by the identity matrix.
+Newton iterations should outperform quasi-Newton and Picard iterations in settings where the Jacobian of the recursion, $f_{t+1}$, is not well approximated by its diagonal, the identity matrix, or the zero matrix.
 One example of such a recursion is the \textit{group word problem}, which has been used to theoretically and empirically assess the limits of sequential modeling architectures for state-tracking tasks~\citep{kim2023entity, liu2023transformers, merrill2024illusion, grazzi2024unlocking, schone2025implicit}.
-In the sequence-modeling community, the term ``group word problem`` is defined as follows.
+In the sequence-modeling community, the term ``group word problem'' is defined as follows.

 \begin{definition}[Group Word Problem] Let $G$ be a finite group and let $g_1, g_2, \ldots, g_T$ be a sequence of group elements.
 The group word problem is to evaluate the product $g_{1} \cdot g_{2} \cdots g_{T}$.
 Since each $g_{t} \in G$, the product of these group elements belongs to $G$ as well. \end{definition}